restatedev/service-protocol/service-invocation-protocol.md

 There are a couple of properties that we enforce through the design of the protocol:

-- Runtime and Service endpoint both have their view of the journal
+- Runtime and service endpoint both have their view of the journal
 - The source of truth of the journal is:
-  - The Runtime, when the invocation is not in _processing_ state
+  - The runtime, when the invocation is not in _processing_ state
-  - The Service endpoint, when the invocation is in _processing_ state
+  - The service endpoint, when the invocation is in _processing_ state
-- When in _replaying_ state, the Service endpoint cannot create new journal entries.
+- When in _replaying_ state, the service endpoint cannot create new journal entries.
-- When in _processing_ state, only the Service endpoint can create new journal entries, picking their order.
+- When in _processing_ state, only the service endpoint can create new journal entries, picking their order.
   Consequently, it might have newer entries that the runtime is not aware of.
-It’s also the responsibility of the Service endpoint to make sure the Runtime has the same ordered view of the journal it has.
+It’s also the responsibility of the service endpoint to make sure the runtime has the same ordered view of the journal it has.

 ## Messages

-The protocol is composed by messages that are sent back and forth between Runtime and Service Endpoint.
+The protocol is composed by messages that are sent back and forth between runtime and service Endpoint.
 The protocol mandates the following messages:

 - `StartMessage`